10 English words you might be pronouncing WRONG!

-In this English pronunciation lesson, I’m going to show you how to pronounce some very difficult words.
-These words are often mispronounced and are common mistakes that many English students make.
-This is because the combination of sounds is difficult, or because there are silent letters and syllables.
+Ready for some English pronunciation practice?
+I’m going to show you how to pronounce some tricky words.
+These words are often mispronounced by English learners, perhaps because the combination of sounds is difficult, or because there are silent letters and syllables.

 I’ve chosen these words because they are common words, but they are also words that are often said incorrectly by non-native speakers.
 These words are:

 Let’s fix your pronunciation mistakes together so that you can speak English more clearly and confidently!

 Hello!
 I’m Emma from mmmEnglish and in this lesson, I’m going to share with you 10 English words that you’re probably mispronouncing!
 If you are learning to speak English, then pronunciation is probably one of the biggest frustrations that you have right now.

 And these words that I’ve chosen are difficult because of the combination of letters or sounds in English.
 Together they can be quite difficult or your eyes can, in fact, play tricks on you because the letters that you see, they don’t sound like you think they should and some of these words are even difficult for native English speakers to pronounce!
 But don’t worry about it, don’t sweat, we are going to fix these pronunciation problems right here, right now in this lesson!